alairock/phpubot/README.md

-php-hipchat-hubot
+php-hubot
 =================

-PHP abstraction for hipchat/hubot.
+PHP abstraction for hubot.

+With this, You will be able to write php code to interact with hubot.